Estimate Time6 min

 3. Buy store brands

 If you're looking to stretch your food budget even further, consider swapping name-brand goods for generic versions.
-The switch could help you save about 40%, according to CNET.4 So if you spend $400 per month on name-brand groceries, going generic could potentially translate into $160 saved each month—or more than $1,900 per year.
+The switch could help you save about 40%, according to CNET.4 Say you spend $400 per month on name-brand groceries, switching to generic could potentially save you around $160 each month, or more than $1,900 a year.

 Worried about the downgrade?
 The difference in taste and quality between name brand and generic brands is probably less noticeable than you might think.
 This is especially true for staples such as milk and eggs.